I have searched for novel ways to play

 Playing on his hurdy-gurdy ever still

-Strange old lyre player shall I go with you?
+Strange old lyre player shall I go with

 Will you play lyre along with my songs too?